JulianNicholls/React-Native-Course/README.md

   hence my login route is `/login` rather than `/signin` and my login and signup screens are `LoginScreen` and `SignupScreen` respectively.

+* I have checked the return value from `requestPermissionsAsync` so that I can detect the request being denied on iOS.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried